 (e) Liquified petroleum gas, or LP gas, propane, or autogas;

 (f) Any mixture of biodiesel and diesel fuel, without regard to any use of kerosene;

-(3) "Eligible applicant", a business entity that is the owner of a qualified alternative fuel vehicle refueling property;
+(5) "Eligible applicant", a business entity or private citizen that is the owner of an electric vehicle recharging property or an alternative fuel vehicle refueling property;

 (a) Fabrication of premanufactured equipment or process piping used in the construction of such facility;

 (c) General maintenance of such facility during the time period in which such facility receives any tax credit under this section.

 If no qualified Missouri contractor is located within seventy-five miles of the property, the requirement that fifty-one percent of the costs shall be paid to qualified Missouri contractors shall not apply.

 2. For all tax years beginning on or after January 1, 2015, but before January 1, 2018, any eligible applicant who installs and operates a qualified property shall be allowed a credit against the tax otherwise due under chapter 143, excluding withholding tax imposed by sections 143.191 to 143.265, or due under chapter 147 or chapter 148 for any tax year in which the applicant is constructing the qualified property.
 The credit allowed in this section per eligible applicant who is a private citizen shall not exceed fifteen hundred dollars or per eligible applicant that is a business entity shall not exceed the lesser of twenty thousand dollars or twenty percent of the total costs directly associated with the purchase and installation of any alternative fuel storage and dispensing equipment or any recharging equipment on any qualified property, which shall not include the following: